ceu-lang/ceu/docs/requests.md

 end
 ```

-In this example, the `PING`-`PONG` sequence abstracts the communication between
+In the last example, the `PING`-`PONG` sequence abstracts the communication
-the application and a predefined remote node in the network.
+between the application and a predefined remote node in the network.
 The asynchronous `emit PING` transfers the data in the background, which
 eventually reaches the remote node, which then prepares an answer and sends it
 back to the application, which eventually awakes from the `await PONG`.

-All examples use an `emit` to request a service in sequence with an `await` for
+In all three examples above, we use an `emit` to request a service in sequence
-a confirmation (or answer).
+with an `await` for a confirmation (with an optional answer).

 Céu provides a syntactic sugar to deal with this pattern as follows:

-1. An `output/input` declaration joins the `output` and corresponding `input`
+1. An `output/input` declaration unifies the `output` and corresponding `input`
-events.
+event declarations.
-2. A `request` substitutes the sequence of an `emit` followed by an `await`.
+2. A `request` statement unifies the sequence of an `emit` followed by an
+`await`.

-We can now rewrite the three examples above:
+We can now rewrite the three examples above using the syntactic sugar:

 ```
 // 1st example